demanasta/gpsvel/README.md

 # Introduction

-This repository includes bash scripts that use [Generic Tool Maps (Wessel et al., 2013)](http://gmt.soest.hawaii.edu/projects/gmt) to plot teconic velocities and parameters of strain tensors
+This repository includes bash scripts that use [Generic Mapping Tools (Wessel et al., 2013)](http://gmt.soest.hawaii.edu/projects/gmt) to plot teconic velocities and parameters of strain tensors

 ----------